Public Hubs

 |---|---|---|

-| Public hub | Your client and permissions. | Learning, trying examples, and Free-path exploration. |
+| Public hub | Your connection and permissions. | Learning, trying examples, and Free-path exploration. |

 | Owned hub | Hub, skills, runtime config, clients, and permissions. | Private workspace experiences and team-controlled setup. |